London Rivers Week runs between May 25 – June 2 2019.

 Herons, kingfishers, and red deer are just some of the species captured by volunteer wildlife photographer Matt Haworth when he staked out some of these sites.
 Check out this video showing some of the wonderful wildlife you can see around London.

-London Rivers Week 2018 was sponsored by Thames Water.
+London Rivers Week 2019 is sponsored by Thames Water.
 Read more about the groups behind the organisation of London Rivers Week.